-To manage kennel dog, you should provide your dog with fresh water at all times as well as food if he is able to eat at all.
+To manage kennel dogs, you should provide your dog with fresh water at all times as well as food if he is able to eat at all.
 The vet might also recommend cough medication and isolation from other dogs for a while.
-This is done to prevent transmission of the disease to other dogs as prevent any secondary infection your dog might contract.
+This is done to prevent transmission of the disease to other dogs to prevent any secondary infection your dog might contract.

 As your dog recovers, you should also make sure that your dog is in a well-ventilated room to avoid suffocation and straining the respiratory system.
 You may also involve your dog in moderate exercises as he gets better.
 This will help avoid some behavioral vices among others.

 We have discussed the various conditions that may lead to barking dog cough.
 However, even on medication, you may need to come up with a way to take care of your dog.
 Sometimes the cough is painful and you can see your dog straining.
 Worry not because there is something you can do to ease a cough;

 Home remedies to barking dog cough